-Engineers are part of the society hence need to reflect the ethical standards of the profession while working with others which categorically includes resources with technical and non-technical background.
-This course will enlighten the students regardless of their major in a non-technical manner hence compatible to all disciplines.
+Engineers are part of the society hence need to reflect the ethical standards of the profession itself while working with others which categorically includes resources with technical and non-technical background.
+This course will enlighten the students regardless of their major with the standards Engineers need to comply in a non-technical manner hence compatible to all disciplines.
 The course will bring in on the ground ethical issues with an invitation to open discussion within the time frame and deliverables to accomplish.